Attleboro area firefighters helped battle large mill fire

 The buildings are near Dexter Street in Central Falls and Londsdale Avenue in Pawtucket

-Parts of Dexter, Barton and Weeden Streets were shut down and residents evacuated.
+Parts of Rand, Dexter, Barton, Beecher and Weeden streets were shut down and residents evacuated.

-About 160 residents of a nearby apartment complex were displaced because water was shut off.

 No injuries were reported, fire and police officials said.

+“Thank God nobody’s lost any lives, and nobody has lost their homes,” Pawtucket Mayor Don Grebien said at a joint press conference with Central Falls Mayor James Diossa at Pawtucket City Hall Saturday afternoon.

-The fire began in one building and quickly spread to three others, authorities said.
+The fire began in one building and quickly spread to others, authorities said.

 The buildings were mostly reduced to rubble, with only some of the structures standing when daylight arrived.